entraeiendom/entraos-metasys-crawler-cli/README.md

 poetry run crawler objects
 ```

-Once it completes you can run the more intrusive crawl:
+Once it completes you can run the more intrusive crawl.
+This will push data to Bas as you go along.
 ```
 poetry run crawler deep
 ```